skezyoxo/webapp-template-with-user-management/README.md

 ## ⭐️ Support

-If you found this template helpful, please consider giving it a star! ⭐️
+If you found this template helpful, please give it a star! ⭐️

 ## 🙏 Acknowledgments